njfritter/myersBriggsNLPAnalysis/README.md

 3. Run the following commands in your terminal (compatible with Linux and Mac):

-Creating a virtual environment called **YOUR-VIRTUAL-ENV**:
+I. Creating a virtual environment called **YOUR-VIRTUAL-ENV**:

 ```
 $ virtualenv YOUR-VIRTUAL-ENV
 ```
 Replace **YOUR-VIRTUAL-ENV** with what you'd like to name your environment

+II.
 Turn on the virtual environment and place you inside:
 ```
 $ source YOUR-VIRTUAL-ENV/bin/activate
 ```

+III.
 Install necessary packages from `requirements.txt`
 ```
 $ pip3 install -r requirements.txt
 ```

+IV.
 Create necessary files for exploratory analysis and model building:
 ```
 $ python3 scripts/data_extraction_cleanup.py
 ```